We independently test and review all products featured. Commissions from our links support our work at no cost to you. See our editorial policy.

 Quick Take

-The NIU KQi 300X is the best suspension commuter I've tested under $1K.
-Itโ€™s great on hills, perfect for heavier riders, and handles bad weather well.
-While it's not the most range-efficient, 26.8 real-world miles is plenty for most.
-The build is reliable, and the front fork makes it one of the comfiest rides at its price.
+The NIU KQi 300X is one of the most well-rounded suspension commuters under $1K.
+It's great on hills, perfect for heavier riders, and handles bad weather exceptionally well.
+It's not the most range-efficient, but 26.8 real-world miles is plenty for most.
+The build is rock-solid and reliable, and the front fork makes it significantly more comfortable than non-suspension options.

 What I like